vi/dive/README.md

-              -O --no-fds           Don't let client set file descriptors -M --no-umask         Don't let client set umask --                    prepend this to each command line ('--' is mandatory) Note that the program being strarted using "--" should be as secure as suid programs, but it doesn't know real uid/gid.
+              -O --no-fds           Don't let client set file descriptors -M --no-umask         Don't let client set umask --                    prepend this to each command line ('--' is mandatory) Note that the program beingnocsctty strarted using "--" should be as secure as suid programs, but it doesn't know real uid/gid.

         Usage: dive socket_path [program arguments]

 **Features**